Skip to content

 --device Specify hardware: cuda (default), cpu, or mps.
 N/A

 --postprocess-only Skip segmentation and rerun post-processing on existing results.
-N/A
+"Actions -> Postproc Only"

 Output Structure